Bryce-3D/ip/docs/README.md

 Send any message to close me.
 ```

+## *Manually Clearing Your List

+The items in your list are stored locally in the file called
+`HomuraTodos.txt` in the root directory.
+Deleting this file or clearing out
+the contents will cause your todo list to get reset to an empty one.

 [//]: # (# Duke User Guide)

 [//]: # (// Update the title above to match the actual product name)